-C. Research and development expenditures are recognized as Operating-Research and development, which represented \$819,423 thousand dollars and \$728,996 thousand dollars respectively.
+B. Research and development expenditures are recognized as Operating-Research and development, which represented \$180,312 thousand dollars and \$179,546 thousand dollars respectively for the three-month ended of 2016 and 2015.

-D. Acquisition of subsidiaries
+C. Acquisition of subsidiaries

+The Company started on January 1, 2014 as the acquisition date.
 Allstron Corp is the specialty manufacturer of high frequency wafer foundry measuring probing.
 We are able to improve the product production because using Allstron Corp patented technology by taking over Allstron Corp.
 In addition, we expect to increase the market share for the semi-conductor products and testing equipment that we have gained the customers through the acquired company.
 Therefore, we highly expect cost down by economic scale.